trivago/gollum/docs/examples/consumer.rst

 1. Listen to the control channel
 2. Process incoming data

-As Consume() is called as a separate go routine you can decide wether to spawn additional go routines to handle one or both tasks.
+As Consume() is called as a separate go routine you can decide wether to spawn additional go routines to handle both tasks or to let Consume() handle everything.
-ConsumerBase gives you two convenience loop functions to handle:
+ConsumerBase gives you two convenience loop functions to handle control commands:

 **DefaultControlLoop**
   Will loop until a stop is recieved and can trigger a callback if a log rotation is requested (SIG_HUP is sent).